 “Senate Bill 2 expressly declares that their religious beliefs are superior to their oath of judicial office to uphold and support the federal constitution.
 And the law spends public money to advance those religious beliefs.
 That is a straightforward violation of the First Amendment,” says Luke Largess, a partner at Tin Fulton Walker & Owen and lead counsel in Ansley v.
-North Carolina.
+Warren.

 According to reports from August 2015, at least 32 magistrates across the state have thus far exempted themselves and Register of Deeds employees in 5 counties have done so, according to September 2015 data reported by the Administrative Office of the Courts and N.C.
 Association of Registers of Deeds.
 For a period in 2015, all McDowell County magistrates had exempted themselves and public funds are being used to bring in magistrates from a neighboring county for short shifts, during which local couples can be married.

 In 2015, the state moved to dismiss the case.
 In May 2016, the plaintiffs filed a brief responding to the state’s move to dismiss.
 On August 8, 2016, Judge Cogburn held a hearing on whether plaintiffs have standing in the case.
 On September 21, Judge Cogburn ruled that plaintiffs do not have standing and our legal team immediately filed an appeal with the 4th Circuit.